Kids Monologue of the Month

 Break a leg!
 (That's theater talk for "good luck."
 It's bad luck to say "good luck" in the theater so you say "Break a leg!")

-Here is a monologue for August:
+Here's a monologue for May: